Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Perfect-SRTI and SRTI-Existence are Fixed-parameter Tractable for the Parameter Tree-cut Width

-\subparagraph*{Proof Idea (Induction Step).} For proof details, see Appendix~\ref{sind}.
-First, we will guess which edges incident to heavy children are in the matching $M$ to be computed and which are not.
-Note that there are at most $k(2k+1)$ edges incident to heavy children of~$t$, since their adhesion is at most $k$.
-Thus, we fix a matching between vertices in $X_t$ and heavy children and what remains is to combine the guessed matching with matchings in their graphs; note that we can also guess these, however, this results in $(3^k)^{O(k)}$ guesses.
-Instead of trying all of the possibilities we prove (Lemma~\ref{lheavy}) that it is possible to reduce the number of heavy children matchings we try to extend to $k^{O(k)}$.
+\subparagraph*{Proof Idea (Induction Step)} For proof details, see \Cref{sind}.
+First, we will guess for each heavy child~$c$ of $t$ a vector $\bm{h^c}$ such that the matching restricted to $\clos (c)$ shall comply with $\bm{h^c}$.
+Since every node has at most $2 (k + 1) $ heavy children by \Cref{laatcw}, and every node has adhesion at most $k$, this can be done in $(3^k)^{O(k)}$.
+(In fact, we will show that it is enough to consider $k^{O(k)}$ such guesses (\Cref{lheavy}).)
 It is worth noting that these choices will result in some further constraints the matching in the light children must fulfill.

-Then for every class of the equivalence $\Diamond$ we guess whether its neighbor(s) in $X_t$ are matched to it (i.e., matched to a vertex in a child or two in this class) or not.
+Then, for every class of the equivalence $\Diamond$ we guess whether its neighbor(s) in $X_t$ are matched to it (i.e., matched to a vertex in a child or two in this class) or not.
 Let $\mathcal{N}$ denote the guessed matching.
-Note that there are $k^{O(k)}$ such choices, since each vertex $v \in X_t$ is ``adjacent'' to at most $k+1$ classes of $\Diamond$ (i.e., there are at most $k$ classes such that $v$ is adjacent to a vertex in all of the children contained in this class) and choosing a class (or deciding not to be adjacent to any light child) for every vertex in $X_t$ yields the claimed bound.
-We show that if a class of $\Diamond$ with $N(\mathcal{C}) = \{ x \}$ is selected to be matched with its neighbor $x$, then it is possible to match $x$ to the best child in this class (the one containing the top choice for~$x$ among these children); provided there exists a solution which is compatible with such a choice.
-We do this by showing a rather simple exchange argument (\cref{lHsimple}).
+Since each vertex $x \in X_t$ is ``adjacent'' to at most $k+1$ classes of $\Diamond$ (i.e., there are at most $k$ classes such that $x$ is adjacent to a vertex in all children contained in this class), choosing a class (or deciding not to be adjacent to any light child) for every vertex in $X_t$ results in~$k^{O(k)}$ guesses.
+We show that if a class of $\Diamond$ with $N(\mathcal{C}) = \{ x \}$ is selected to be matched with its neighbor $x$, then it is possible to match $x$ to the best child in this class (the one containing the top choice for~$x$ among these children), provided that there exists a solution which is compatible with such a choice.
+We do this by providing a rather simple exchange argument (\cref{lHsimple}).